 Division of Programs in Business

-"The history of marketing and communications frequently demonstrates that, while some of the fundamental human needs, wants and behaviors do not change that radically over time, the means of engagement, storytelling, and brand-building are profoundly influenced by new technologies.
-The Metaverse and the broader value creation enabled by Web 3.0 and immersive experiences is a critical domain for practitioners and academics alike to understand and help influence."
+"The history of marketing and communications frequently demonstrates that, while some of the fundamental human needs, wants, and behaviors do not change that radically over time, the means of engagement, storytelling, and brand-building are profoundly influenced by new technologies.
+The metaverse and the broader value creation enabled by Web 3.0 and immersive experiences is a critical domain for practitioners and academics alike to understand and help influence."

 Annelise Finegan, PhD

-As academic director and faculty member in the translation program, Annelise teaches courses focused on how machine learning translation and AI are helping companies interpret in real time, and sees an application for it in the metaverse.
-She sees a deep responsibility to make sure students have sustainable careers and are prepared for the metaverse so they’re not only ready for today, but ready for tomorrow.
+As academic director and faculty member in the translation program, Annelise teaches courses focused on how machine learning translation and AI are helping companies interpret in real time.
+She also edits NYU SPS’s “AI in Your Inbox” Newsletter from the Center for Publishing and Applied Liberal Arts.
+She sees a deep responsibility to make sure students have sustainable careers and know how to use emerging technologies so they’re not only ready for today, but ready for tomorrow.

 “How can human translators interact with and intervene with machine translation so that they are not reproducing biases that currently exist in different languages?”